-A common feature of the New Testament is for writers to refer to passages from the Old Testament.
+Writers in the New Testament often refer to passages from the Old Testament – including some quotations from Jeremiah.
 Used for two main reasons, this habit ties the two testaments very closely together.
 So what are the two reasons?

 Firstly, the Old Testament was accepted as the word of God, so it could be used as a rock-solid foundation on which to build an argument.
 Wisdom accepted for generations forms a more powerful argument than the same ideas expressed by someone new.